hmans/statery/README.md

 }
 ```

-Updates will be shallow-merged with the current state, meaning that properties you don't update will not be touched.
+Updates will be shallow-merged with the current state, meaning that top-level properties will be replaced, and properties you don't update will not be touched.

 ### Reading from a Store (with React)